-We are a small charity with BIG ambitions.
+ZOA is a small charity with BIG ambitions for the young people we work with.
 We work intelligently, adapting our approach as necessary using the personal relationships our local, grassroots partners have with the orphans and vulnerable children we support, balanced with evidence-based decisions derived from our impact evaluation using the Child Status Index.

 We have systems in place so that the people we work with can let us know what their experiences are so we can adapt our work accordingly.
 This keeps their needs central to our work.